Etnachta

 Etnachta (Hebrew: אֶתְנַחְתָּא, with variant English spellings) is one of the most common cantillation marks in the Torah and Haftarah.
 It is the anchor for the Etnachta group, which in full consists of four different trope sounds, not all of which are always present.
 These are Mercha, Tipcha, Munach, and its namesake Etnachta.

 The Etnachta group marks the end of the first segment of a verse.
 Therefore, it never occurs more than once in a single verse.

-An example is in the first verse of the Book of Genesis, the statement that God created is marked with an Etnachta, showing the completion of God’s creation.
+An example is in the first verse of the Book of Genesis according to the Masoretic Text, the statement that God created is marked with an Etnachta, showing the completion of God’s creation.